Team Channels

 General Channel

-The General channel is your team’s open floor.
-Every team member can read and post messages here.
+The default General channel uses the Everyone audience, so every team member can read and post messages there.
 It’s the perfect place for:

 - Day-to-day team conversation